HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 Vowels may be produced with with nasal resonation.
 Nasality is indicated with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
 Typographically this mark appears in the center of the character (as apposed to the European style of having the mark appear to the right edge of the character).

 ####Diphthongs
 Diphthongs occur and are indicated as a sequence of contrasting orthographical vowels.
 Some editions of resources by Young and Morgan (1972, 1987) suggest that there are long diphthongs.
 These would be diphthongs where the second vowel would be longer than the first and are indicated in the orthography as trigraphs.
 The graphemic frequency counts of Holm (1971: 22-25) support the presence of trigraphs in Navajo texts.
 There are quite a few diphthongs presented across these resources.
 However, the main Navajo diphthongs are as follows ⟨ ai, ao, ei, oi, io ⟩.
-For further discussion see Holm (1971:8) and Young and Morgan (1972: I-VI, 1987: xii-xiii)
+For further discussion of diphthongs see Holm (1971:8) and Young and Morgan (1972: I-VI, 1987: xii-xiii)

 ###Diacritics
-There are two kinds of diacritics used in the orthography.
-Diacritics are used in combination with vowels and nasals.
+There are two diacritics used in the orthography.
+Both diacritics are used in combination with vowels.
+One diacritic may be used with nasals.
 Vowels are optionally marked for nasality with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
-Vowel and nasal base characters may also optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
+Vowel and nasal base characters may appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
 Vowels are also repeated typographically when they are contrastive for length.

 Since Navajo uses a four vowel system (at least by orthographic base character), the use of diacritics creates the following permutations.

+####Single width typographical characters
 * ⟨ a, á, ą, ą́, e, é, ę, ę́, i, í, į, į́, o, ó, ǫ, ǫ́, n, ń ⟩

+####Multi-width typographical characters

+* ⟨ aa, áa, aá, áá, ąą, ą́ą, ąą́, ą́ą́ ⟩
+* ⟨ ee, ée, eé, éé, ęę, ę́ę, ęę́, ę́ę́ ⟩
+* ⟨ ii, íi, ií, íí, įį, į́į, įį́, į́į́ ⟩
+* ⟨ oo, óo, oó, óó, ǫǫ, ǫ́ǫ, ǫǫ́, ǫ́ǫ́ ⟩

-When vowel length (duration) is considered as a factor for creating permutations, the following combinations should also be considered.
+When vowel length (duration) is considered as a factor for creating permutations, the multi-width combinations should also be considered.
 That is, these permutations represent what is argued to phonologically be a single phoneme in Navajo.
+The above permutations could all be considered "letters" if one holds two things to be true:

-If one holds that a "letter" is a graphical representations of a phoneme, and that tonemes are inherently bound to their co-articulated phoneme (something like a structuralist view on tone rather than an auto-segmental view), then these would count as "letters".
+1. one holds that a "letter" is a graphical representations of a phoneme,
+2. one also holds that tonemes are inherently bound to their co-articulated phoneme (something like a structuralist view on tone rather than an auto-segmental view).

 However, as typographical characters these permutations range from digraphs to hexagraphs.
 The literature consulted on Navajo is unclear as how these sequences are taught to users of the Navajo language.
-Therefore it is possible that native speakers consider the previous examples, or the following examples as single characters.
-The issue of multi-graphs in Navajo reading is acknowledged in Holme's work (1971).
+Some resources such as Young and Morgan (1972) do discuss the multigraphs independently.
+Therefore it is possible that native speakers consider the previous examples, or the following examples as single "letters".
+The issue of multi-graphs in Navajo reading is acknowledged in Holme's work (1971) where he provides special statsitical counts for multigraphs.
+Holm's work is couched in a longetuninal study of Navajo literacy and education.
+The statsitics were part of ground work towards creating literacy materials in Navajo.
+Naturally, these issues spill over into the implimentation of writting systems in digital mediums.
+Therefore the impact of multigraphs on typing is also important.
+Part of the typing process is the imeadiate reading of the typed text. __(expand)__  And the looming question comes to: _Should a text input system be designed to match the functional units in the specified language?_  Some argue that writing and speech are compltely unrelated in thier products.
 Roberts (2009: §2.4) discusses in some detail the variation which exists in how readers perceive characters with diacritics - including the possibilities raised by Huckauf et al. (1999) that characters with various components become consolidated in the minds of experience readers.

-* ⟨ aa, áa, aá, áá, ąą, ą́ą, ąą́, ą́ą́ ⟩
-* ⟨ ee, ée, eé, éé, ęę, ę́ę, ęę́, ę́ę́ ⟩
-* ⟨ ii, íi, ií, íí, įį, į́į, įį́, į́į́ ⟩
-* ⟨ oo, óo, oó, óó, ǫǫ, ǫ́ǫ, ǫǫ́, ǫ́ǫ́ ⟩

 * Holm, Wayne.
 1971. _Grapheme and Unit Frequencies in Navajo_ (Navajo Reading Study Progress Report 12).
 Albuquerque, New Mexico: The University of New Mexico.
 Huckauf, Anke, Dieter Heller & Tatjana A Nazir.
 1999.
 Lateral masking: Limitations of the feature interaction account.
 Perception & Psychophysics 61.1: 177-89. http://dx.doi.org/10.3758/BF03211958
 * Roberts, David.
 2009.
 Visual Crowding and the tone orthography of African languages.
 Written Language & Literacy 12.1: 140-55. http://dx.doi.org/10.1075/wll.12.1.07rob
+* Young, Robert W. & William Morgan.
+1972.
+The Navaho language: the elements of Navaho grammar with a dictionary in two parts containing basic vocabularies of Navaho and English.
+Salt Lake City, Utah: United, States Office of Indian Affairs, Education Division & Deseret Book Company.

 ###Punctuation